dts-hosting/terraform-aws-dspace/README.md

-# DSpace Terraform module
+# DSpace Terraform modules

-Terraform module to deploy [DSpace](https://dspace.lyrasis.org/) as [AWS ECS](https://aws.amazon.com/ecs/) services.
+Terraform modules to deploy [DSpace](https://dspace.lyrasis.org/) as [AWS ECS](https://aws.amazon.com/ecs/) services.

 ## Requirements

-This module requires (but does not create):
+As a group the modules require (but do not create):

 - A VPC
 - 2+ subnets within the VPC